22vv0/asphyxia_plugins/README.md

 - Skill Analyzer data page: Fix view when there are no course data
 - Update Webui Assets page: Updated notes with new music_db.xml instructions

+### Additional fixes (qfix)

+- README: Updated `Important notes for players migrating from EXCEED GEAR to ∇` to reflect the new music_db.xml upload procedure
+- migrate.ts: Adjusted diffLevel retrieval for ∇ migration after music_db.json format change
+- nbl.ts: Updated information popups list

 ---
 ## Extra notes

 #### Important notes for players migrating from EXCEED GEAR to ∇
-- Before logging in to ∇, **it is important to run the WebUI Asset Update** as the plugin needs at least the latest EG music_db to pull difficulty level info from so the plugin could calculate your ∇ VOLFORCE properly, or to as close as it can to your EG VF.
+- Before logging in and migrating to ∇, **it is important to upload the latest EXCEED GEAR music_db.xml file and run the WebUI Asset Update** so the data migration feature could retrieve the songs' difficulty levels from the mdb, to calculate your ∇ VOLFORCE properly, or to as close as it can to your EG VF.
 In EG, the VF is calculated on the fly when you login, but in ∇ the individual chart VF is now being stored in DB.
 - Data import to ∇ will copy your profile, scores, items, etc. from EG. You can continue playing EG using your migrated profile but it will have separate progression/data from ∇.
 - Just a heads up that there is a bug in game version 20251224 that causes charts to not appear in the VOLFORCE POTENTIAL folder.
 - Charts announced to have EX SCORES reset will be reset here as well.